melanchall/drywetmidi/Docs/articles/dev/Using-in-Unity.md

 ```

 > [!IMPORTANT]
 > Pay attention to `OnApplicationQuit` method.
-You should always take care about disposing MIDI devices.
-Without it all resources taken by the device will live until GC collect them.
-In case of Unity it means Unity may need be reopened to be able to use the same devices again (for example, on Windows).
+You should always take care about disposing of MIDI devices.
+Without it all resources taken by the device will live until GC collects them.
+In the case of Unity, it means Unity may need to be reopened to be able to use the same devices again (for example, on Windows).